apachler/ddns-update-for-ispconfig/README.md

   - hostname : DNS A (ipv4) or AAAA (ipv6) entry to update
   - myip : IPv4 or IPv6

-The remote ispconfig username must have
+The remote ispconfig username must have the following permissions:
   - DNS Zone function
   - DNS A function
   - DNS AAAA function